 It's my pleasure to welcome you to the School of Health Sciences.
-We offer an exciting range of undergraduate and postgraduate programs in Physiotherapy, Occupational Therapy, Podiatry, Human Movement, Medical Radiation Science (Medical Imaging, Nuclear Medicine, Radiation Therapy), Medical Sonography, Health Sciences, Exercise and Sports Science, Nutrition and Exercise Science and Clinical Exercise Physiology.
+We offer an exciting range of undergraduate and postgraduate programs in Physiotherapy, Occupational Therapy, Podiatry, Medical Radiation Science (Medical Imaging, Nuclear Medicine, Radiation Therapy), Medical Sonography, Clinical Exercise Physiology, Human Movement, Exercise and Sports Science, Nutrition and Exercise Science and Health Sciences.

-With over 3600 students and 200 academic and professional staff, we are the largest School in the University, and the only institution in South Australia with this range of fully accredited allied health programs in one School which greatly facilitates inter-professional learning and research opportunities.
-The most recent Graduate Outcomes Survey (Quality Indicators of Learning and Teaching, QILT) shows highest ratings in the state for student satisfaction, employment and graduate-based employment, teaching scale (the percentage of graduates who agreed they experienced good teaching practices during their study) in areas of ‘Health Services and Support’ (medical radiation sciences, podiatry, human movement and sports science) and in ‘Rehabilitation’ (Physiotherapy and Occupational Therapy) programs are employed four months after graduation.
+With over 3800 students and 200 academic and professional staff, we are the largest School in the University, and the only institution in South Australia with this range of fully accredited allied health programs in one School which greatly facilitates inter-professional learning and research opportunities.
+The most recent Graduate Outcomes Survey (Quality Indicators of Learning and Teaching, QILT) reports that more than 90% of our graduates from ‘Health Services and Support’ (medical radiation sciences, podiatry, human movement and sports science) and ‘Rehabilitation’ (Physiotherapy and Occupational Therapy) programs are employed four months after graduation.

-The School offers counselling, training, support and rehabilitation services through its Physiotherapy, Podiatry and Exercise Physiology Clinics.
+The School offers education, training, and rehabilitation services through our Physiotherapy, Podiatry and Exercise Physiology Clinics.
 These are open to the UniSA community, as well as members of the public and provide opportunities for students to gain professional experience in their chosen field.
-As such, the School provides more integrated teaching at the undergraduate level, opportunities for inter professional learning experiences and collaborative research opportunities for both postgraduate students and staff.
+As such, the School provides integrated teaching at the undergraduate level, opportunities for inter professional learning experiences and collaborative research opportunities for both postgraduate students and staff.

 The School is equipped with excellent facilities for teaching and research and is committed to the creation and application of knowledge.
 We provide students with high quality learning experiences founded on experiential learning, evidence-based and research informed teaching, complemented by an advanced digital and blended learning approach.
 Applied research and student fieldwork and placements are conducted in collaboration with our strong working relationship with the public and private health, disability, ageing and education agencies.
 This approach provides an excellent platform for graduates of the School of Health Sciences to rapidly gain employment and become significant contributors to their chosen profession.